billbeaver/Identify/ReadMe.md

 [![Image of Identify Widget](https://raw.github.com/rscheitlin/identify/master/Preview.jpg "Example Identify Widget app")](http://gis.calhouncounty.org/FlexViewer3.3/index.html?config=config-identify.xml)

 ## Version Updates
-* 3.3.1 - Fixed bug with null values in Date fields commign back as some bad date (00/01/NaN).
+* 3.3.1 - Fixed bug with null values in Date fields coming back as some bad date (00/01/NaN).
 	- Added new Tag replacenullswithemptystring which specifies if a null field should display as null or an empty string in the results.

 * 3.3 - Recompiled for Flex Viewer 3.3